Wynn joins Caesars and MGM in reaching tentative deal to avoid a strike by Las Vegas hotel workers

 It was a message that Pappageorge and the workers would repeat for months as negotiations ramped up and the union threatened to go on strike if they didn't have contracts by first light on Friday with MGM Resorts International, Caesars Entertainment and Wynn Resorts.

-But by dawn Friday, the union had secured tentative labor deals with MGM Resorts, Caesars and Wynn Resorts, narrowly averting a sweeping strike at 18 hotel-casinos along the Strip.
-Agreements with MGM and Caesars — the Strip's two largest employers — came earlier in the week, while the agreement with Wynn Resorts was announced just a few hours before the strike deadline.
+But by dawn Friday, the union had secured tentative labor deals with all three companies, narrowly averting a sweeping strike at 18 hotel-casinos along the Strip.
+Agreements with MGM and Caesars — the Strip's two largest employers — came earlier in the week, while the settlement with Wynn Resorts was announced just a few hours before the strike deadline.

+The proposed contracts need to be approved by the union's rank and file.
+Pappageorge said a vote will take place within the next two weeks.

-Christine Cook, a uniform control attendant at Wynn Resorts, said in a statement provided by the union that her favorite part about the new contract "is the wage increases and the retroactive pay because it will help my family and I have a better future and achieve our dreams.”
+Christine Cook, a uniform control attendant at Wynn, said in a statement provided by the union that her favorite parts of the new contract are "the wage increases and the retroactive pay because it will help my family and I have a better future and achieve our dreams.”

+President Joe Biden sent his congratulations to the union, saying hospitality workers should always be able to provide for their families.

+“These workers understand better than just about anybody that a job is about more than just a paycheck.,” Biden said in a statement.
+“It’s about dignity.
+It’s about respect.
+Most importantly, it’s about being able to look your kid in the eye and say, ‘Honey, it’s going to be okay.’”

-Terms of the deals weren't immediately released, but the union said in its statement the proposed five-year contracts will provide workers with historic wage increases, reduced workloads and other unprecedented wins — including mandated daily room cleanings.
+Terms of the deals weren't immediately released, but the union says that the proposed five-year contracts will provide workers with historic wage increases, reduced workloads and other unprecedented wins — including mandated daily room cleanings.

 Before the pandemic, daily room cleanings were routine.
 Hotel guests could expect fresh bedsheets and new towels by dinnertime if a “Do Not Disturb" sign wasn't hanging on their hotel room doors.

-But as social distancing became commonplace in 2020, hotels began to cut back on room cleanings.
+But as social distancing became commonplace in 2020, hotels began to cut back on the service.

 More than three years later, the once industry-wide standard has yet to make a full comeback.
 Some companies say it's because there are environmental benefits to offering fewer room cleanings, like saving water.